s. Provisions and Contingent liability Provisions General

 Information about the Company's performance obligations for material contracts are summarised below:

-The performance obligation of the Company in case of sale of products is satisfied once the goods are transported as per terms of order and control is transferred to the customers.
+The performance obligation of the Company in case of sale of products and job work is satisfied once the goods are transported as per terms of order and control is transferred to the customers.

 The customer makes the payment for contracted price as per terms stipulated under customers purchase order.